Efficient Anatomical Labeling of Pulmonary Tree Structures via Deep Point-Graph Representation-based Implicit Fields: Experiments

 \subsection{Dense Volume Reconstruction}

 In this subsection, we focus on the Implicit Point Module (Fig. \ref{fig:ipm}), which aims to enhance the efficiency of labeled dense volume reconstruction (Fig. \ref{fig:architecture} (f)).
-As discussed previously in Sec. \ref{sec:introduction}, the integration of the implicit module is necessary as high-performing point models like Point Transformer\cite{zhao2021point} could still be computationally expensive at test time: with repeated inferences for dense prediction, its computation cost grows in cubicle, similar to CNN.
-Experiments are completed to compare the efficiency using the Point Implicit module against using the Point-Graph Network as well as various baseline methods.
-The reconstruction efficiency is represented as the average run-time in seconds, for dense volume prediction across the Pulmonary Tree Labeling test set.
+As discussed previously in Sec. \ref{sec:introduction}, the integration of the implicit module is necessary because high-performing point models like Point Transformer~\citep{zhao2021point} could still be computationally expensive at test time: with repeated inferences for dense prediction, its computation cost grows in cubicle, similar to CNN.
+Experiments are completed to compare the efficiency using the proposed IPGN against only using the backbone Point-Graph Network as well as various baseline methods.
+The reconstruction efficiency is represented as the average run-time in seconds, for dense volume prediction across the PTL test set.

-Regarding volume reconstruction efficiency, the test time of convolution methods, graph-based method, point-based method, and our methods were measured\footnote{To make it reproducible, the measurement was conducted on a free Google Colab T4 instance---CPU: Intel(R) Xeon(R) CPU @ 2.00GHz, GPU: NVIDIA Tesla T4 16Gb, memory: 12Gb.}.
-For all setups, we evaluate and present the inference time and quality for dense volume segmentation in Table \ref{tab:time-time}.
+Regarding volume reconstruction efficiency, the test time of convolutional methods, graph-based method, point-based method, and our methods are ducomented.
+For all setups\footnote{To make it easily reproducible, all the speed measurements were conducted on a free Google Colab T4 instance---CPU: Intel(R) Xeon(R) CPU @ 2.00GHz, GPU: NVIDIA Tesla T4 16Gb, memory: 12Gb.}, we present the inference time and quality for dense volume segmentation in Table~\ref{tab:time-time}.
 Apart from model inference costs, test time is composed of various operations in different setups.
 For CNN with down-sampled input, test time includes down-sampling and up-sampling operations.
-For graph baselines, time measurement takes post-processing into account.
+For graph baselines, time measurement takes post-processing~(Sec.~\ref{subsec:graph_setting}) into account.
+For point-based networks, dense reconstruction time consists of multiple batched point cloud inferences.
 Finally, test time for IPGN includes a forward pass on the Point-Graph Network and the subsequent Implicit Point Module inference on all remaining points.